Monday, September 30, 2024

 Three soft landings and one squandered opportunity

-In a speech given March 21, 2022, a speech ironically titled Restoring Price Stability -- on a day when the Federal Funds effective rate was 0.33 percent, and a year after he warned us inflation was coming -- Fed Chair Jerome Powell said
+In a speech given March 21, 2022, a speech ironically titled Restoring Price Stability -- on a day when the Federal Funds effective rate was just 0.33 percent, in the month that CPI inflation reached 8.5 percent, and a year after he warned us that inflation was coming -- Fed Chair Jerome Powell said

 Some have argued that history stacks the odds against achieving a soft landing, and point to the 1994 episode as the only successful soft landing in the postwar period.
 I believe that the historical record provides some grounds for optimism: Soft, or at least soft-ish, landings have been relatively common in U.S. monetary history.
 In three episodes—in 1965, 1984, and 1994—the Fed raised the federal funds rate significantly in response to perceived overheating without precipitating a recession (figure 6).